-Pass the Pattern-Natural Minor
+Pass the Pattern-Melodic Minor

-- Process: - Basic: Divide class into teams of 5-8 individuals.
-Using the elements from Part II, Chapter 3.3, the instructor or Student A sings a known tonal pattern (neutral syllable or tonal syllables).
-Student B improvises a similar but different tonal pattern that MUST start with the last pitch of the pattern chanted by Student A. Student C improvises a similar but different tonal pattern that MUST start with the first pitch sung by Student B. Each additional student alternates patterns beginning with the first or last pitch.
+Basic: Divide class into teams of 5-8 individuals.
+Using the elements from Part II, Chapter 7.3, the instructor or Student A sings a known tonal pattern (neutral syllable or tonal syllables).
+Student B improvises a similar but different tonal pattern that MUST start with the last pitch of the pattern chanted by Student A. Student C improvises a similar but different tonal pattern that MUST start with the last pitch sung by Student B.